 Whenever it appears that through inadvertence, negligence, or due to any other cause, any of the terms of the Constitution have not been observed by the members, officers, office-bearers, or employees of the SAIMC, and, as a result of such non-observance, the SAIMC is unable to function constitutionally in any respect, either wholly or partly, by reason of any vacancy in any office which the SAIMC is unable at any time to fill by reason of the requirements of this Constitution or any other set of circumstances arising by reason of such non-observance.

-Any office-bearer, officer or member of the SAIMC may report the circumstances to the Council, who may, if they are satisfied that the SAIMC, but for such non-observance would be capable of functioning and that it shall continue to function, to take such action to enable the SAIMC to function, as they may deem desirable, provided that in so doing they shall devise a procedure which shall as nearly as possible, having regard to the circumstances, conform to the provisions of this Constitution and provided further that any action taken by them in terms hereof shall not prejudice any claim of a creditor of the SAIMC.
+Any office-bearer, officer or member of the SAIMC may report the circumstances to the EXCO, who may, if they are satisfied that the SAIMC, but for such non-observance would be capable of functioning and that it shall continue to function, to take such action to enable the SAIMC to function, as they may deem desirable, provided that in so doing they shall devise a procedure which shall as nearly as possible, having regard to the circumstances, conform to the provisions of this Constitution and provided further that any action taken by them in terms hereof shall not prejudice any claim of a creditor of the SAIMC.

 ALTERATION IN CONSTITUTION